jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

   * theeye_managers
   * theeye_users
   * theeye_viewers

-  If the user is not assgned to any of the previous groups, the login request will be rejected.

 Follow hereunder steps to allow a domain user to access TheEye:

-1. The Domain Controller administrator, search the user and add the group to it.
+### Step 1

+Add the desired group to the user in the Domain Controller.

+If the user is not assigned to any of the previous groups, the login request will be rejected.

+### Step 2

-2. The user must login to TheEye to register and create a profile to operate with de granted permissions.
+The user must login to TheEye to register and create a profile with the granted permissions.

-*At this point the user will be assigned by default to a pre-configured on-premise organization.*
+### Step 3

-3. After successful registration the user will be ready to be invited to any organization by the users with Members control permissions.
+After successful registration the user can be invited to any organization by the Owners.

+By default all new users will be assigned to a default on-premise organization.
+This is a core integration setting.